masenf/tox-ignore-env-name-mismatch/README.md

 properly fixed and now tox checks a cached `{envdir}/.tox-info.json` and recreates the virtualenv if the current testenv doesn't match what is cached.

-This plugin allows a test environment to specifically opt-out of recreating the virtualenv when only the `env_name`.
+**This plugin allows a test environment to specifically opt-out of recreating the virtualenv when only the `env_name` differs.**

 This plugin only supports tox 4.